MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 ![Group by optoin inside the Column right click contextual menu](images/me-group-by-right-click-icon.png)

-## To Group by one or more columns: add an aggregated column
+## To Group by one or more columns

 In this example, your goal is to reach the following table from your original sample table: